kzlsahin/SiUnitsArithmetic/src/README.md

 // This unit has to be registered
-// call this method only once in the application CustomUnit.RegisterSpecialUnit(new DerivedDegree(2, -2, 2), CustomUnit.Instance);
+// call this method only once in the application
+// derived degree indicates the exponents of length, time and mass unit components of the custom derived unit.
+CustomUnit.RegisterSpecialUnit(new DerivedDegree(2, -2, 2), CustomUnit.Instance);

 class CustomUnit : CustomSpecialUnit<CustomUnit>